LashaKh/MediMind-Expert/docs/cardiology-diseases.md/hypernatremia.md

 ---

+**Evidence Levels:**
+- **A**: Evidence from high-quality randomized controlled trials
+- **B**: Evidence from moderate-quality randomized controlled trials
+- **C**: Evidence from observational studies or low-quality randomized controlled trials
+- **D**: Evidence from case series or expert opinion
+- **E**: Expert consensus or clinical experience

-**Note:** This content is extracted from Pathway.md and includes all available guidelines, clinical findings, and evidence-based recommendations for hypernatremia management.
-All reference links have been preserved and formatted as clickable PubMed links for easy access to the original research.
+*This content is extracted from Pathway.md and formatted for educational purposes.
+All references and evidence levels are preserved from the original source.*